Layjoo/Notion-line-flashcard/README.md

 - Push flashcard with command message "open card".
 - Create new card with Notion database.
 - Add frontside and backside of your card, and you can also add a picture on frontside and backside.
+- Support cloze card, to use just higlight your text with `code` notion syntax.
 - Using Anki flashcard algorithm. (again, hard, good, easy)
 - You can suspend card that you don't need anymore.
 - "/pushcard" endpoint for auto sending daily flashcard. you can intregrate with this endpoint via making auto ping to this URL every time you want.
 (Recommend using with google app script)